 When you’re a solopreneur, freelancer or small business owner, your marketing budget will naturally be tight.
 So how do you find the right person to help you reach your goals?
 I’ve certainly got my opinions on the matter.
 But I thought I’d ask some of my esteemed colleagues to share their points of view (my 2 cents are included at the end):

-Maria MarsalaMaria Marsala of Elevating Your Business has these tips for hiring the right marketing coach:
+Maria MarsalaMaria Marsala of has these tips for hiring the right marketing coach:

 1. Get a contract outlining what the coach is offering in the way of phone, email and urgent help each month.